genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 dojo_version
 ------------

-    * Description: a number that allows to specify the Dojo version of your :ref:`genro_project`.
+    * Description: a number that allows to specify the Dojo version of your :ref:`project`.
       You have to write the version supported without the dot (e.g: write '11' for Dojo '1.1')
     * Default value: the value you specify in the :ref:`siteconfig_dojo` tag of your :ref:`sites_siteconfig`.
       If you didn't specify it, the default value is '11'